Bayesian analysis of diffusion-driven multi-type epidemic models with application to COVID-19: Materials and Methods

 We adopted the country-specific synthetic contact matrices of \cite{prem1}, which have been constructed upon adjusted contact patterns, based on national demographic and socioeconomic characteristics.
 In the absence of a synthetic contact matrix for England we used the one created for the United Kingdom, a reasonable assumption due to the population overlap.
 The elements of these matrices represent the daily average numbers of contacts between age groups.

-The severity of the disease is incorporated in the model via the age-stratified infection fatality rate (IFR), informed by the REal-time Assessment of Community Transmission-2 (REACT-2) national seroprevalence study of over 100,000 adults in England \citep{ward_react2}.
+The severity of the disease is incorporated in the model via the age-stratified infection fatality rate (IFR), informed by the REal-time Assessment of Community Transmission-2 (REACT-2) national prevalence study of SARS-CoV-2, of over 100,000 adults in England \citep{ward_react2}.
 Detailed references for each data source are presented in Section S1 of the Supplementary Material.